GBBO 2022: what is this weeks theme and how to watch

-The Great British Bake Off 2022: what is this week’s theme and how to watch Channel 4 show
+The Great British Bake Off 2022: what is the theme for week two of Channel 4 show

-Channel 4’s The Great British Bake Off will see 12 bakers take to the tent with hopes of impressing the judges.
+Channel 4’s The Great British Bake Off will see 11 bakers return to the tent with hopes of impressing the judges.

 The Channel 4 show is known for its great challenges, creativity and fabulous themes that change every week.